Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Introduction

 \section{Introduction}

-Person Re-Identification (ReID) refers to the task of verifying the identity of a pedestrian observed from non-overlapping views of surveillance cameras networks~\cite{Gong:Springer2014}.
-Due to its importance for the public security, it has received a lot of attention and increasingly becomes one of the most critical tasks in video analysis.
-However, the task of ReID is quite challenging, because the views captured by the surveillance cameras are under unconstrained conditions, and thus the obtained images contain large variations from the changes of pose, viewpoint, and illumination, occlusion, blur, background, etc.
+Person reidentification (ReID) refers to the task of verifying the identity of a pedestrian observed from nonoverlapping views of surveillance camera networks~\cite{Gong:Springer2014}.
+Due to its importance to public security, it has received extensive attention and has increasingly become one of the most critical tasks in video analysis.
+However, the task of ReID is quite challenging because the views captured by the surveillance cameras are recorded under unconstrained conditions, and thus, the obtained images may contain large variations due to changes in pose, viewpoint, and illumination, as well as occlusion, blurring, background variations, etc.